ESG

 Our people

-• Our people exemplify our values.
-Virgin Galactic has appointed the Chief Legal Officer as our ESG Chair to ensure that sustainability and social responsibility are prioritized.
-Virgin Galactic has established an Environmental Steering Group that serves as a cross-functional committee to develop, guide, and implement action in alignment with our company’s sustainability strategy.
+• Our people embody our values.
+Virgin Galactic has appointed the Chief Legal Officer as our ESG Executive Committee Chair to ensure that sustainability and social responsibility are prioritized.
+This Committee serves as a cross-functional committee to develop, guide, and implement action in alignment with our company’s sustainability strategy.

 • Our staff work schedules at our Mojave facilities are optimized to minimize electrical consumption during the hours when demand typically peaks.
 The majority of electricity used at our Mojave campus has been consumed within off-peak and super off-peak hours to maximize grid efficiency.